oktavilla/hopp-docs/docs/information-design-templates/content-item.md

   </div>
 </div>

 The Content Item [Category](../data-models/category.md) will always be shown as the first label <span class="example-reference">1</span> unless the current one is specifically exempt from being shown in context labels.
 There may also be additonal labels <span class="example-reference">2</span> showing the most relevant tags of the Content Item.
-Both exemptions and additional labels are defined in the Product Configuration.
+Both exemptions and additional labels are defined in the [Product Configuration](../configuration/index.md#content-item-context-label-preferences).

-The platform determines what tags to show in an additional label <span class="example-reference">2</span> by looking at:
+The platform determines what tags to show in additional labels <span class="example-reference">2</span> by looking at:
-A. The Tag Group(s) mapped to the label in the [Product Configuration](../configuration/index.md#content-item-context-label-preferences).
+A. The list of Tag Groups defined in the Context Label Product Configuration.
 B. Available tags on the Content Item.

-The label will only be shown if one or several tags on the Content Item (B) belong to the mapped Tag Group (A).
-Even if more than one Tag Group is defined for a label the platform will only show tags from one group.
-In this case we look for tags in the mapped groups in order.
-If no tags are found in the first group we move on to the second one and so on.
+C. The maximum number of labels to show as defined in the Context Label Product Configuration.

+That data will be processed in this order:
+1. The platform will look at the first group in (A).
+2. We look for tags on the Content Item (B) that belong to that group.
+3. If no tag is matched we try the next group in (A) and try (2) again.
+4. If one or more tags match we will show a label.
+5. If the maximum number of labels (C) is reached we stop.
+6. If we have run though all groups in (A) we stop.
+7. We try the next group in (A) and try (2) again.

+This will result in 0-(C) additional labels.

 ----